-- Financial Agreements to regulate ownership of assets.
+- Preparing Financial Agreements to regulate ownership of assets.

 Reviewing your Will

-You should review your Will regularly and ensure that it reflects your current wishes for your estate.
+You should review your Will regularly and ensure that it reflects your current wishes for your family wills and estate planning.
 We highly recommend that your Will is reviewed in the following circumstances:

 - Separation, divorce or marriage.